 Our repeat attempt policy mirrors what many healthcare credentialing and certifying organizations already have in place including, physicians, nurses, and emergency medical technicians, to name just a few.
 We feel this is an important step to ensuring a candidate does not pass one of our exams simply because the questions have become familiar, but because of their knowledge, application of knowledge, and skills set.

 As indicated in the table below, candidates may attempt the Therapist Multiple-Choice and Clinical Simulation Examinations three times, after which the candidate will be required to wait a minimum of 120 days between any subsequent attempt.
-For the specialty credentialing examinations, including Pulmonary Function Technology, Neonatal/Pediatric Specialty, Sleep Disorders Specialty, and Adult Critical Care Specialty Examinations, candidates may attempt the exam two times, after which the candidate will be required to wait at least 180 days before sitting for the exam again.
+For the specialty credentialing examinations, including Pulmonary Function Technology, Neonatal/Pediatric Specialty, Sleep Disorders Specialty, Adult Critical Care Specialty and Certified Asthma Educator Examinations, candidates may attempt the exam two times, after which the candidate will be required to wait at least 180 days before sitting for the exam again.

 Examination